bihealth/atlatl/README.md

 cd into it.
 `cd atlatl`

 Then install atlatl via pip.
+The installation will be kept in this directory.
-`pip install .`
+`pip install -e .`

 Done, now you can test and use it.